 King Asa ruled for 41 years – 911BC-870BC.

 King Asa did what pleased God.
-He removed the foreign places of worship and destroyed them.
+He removed the pagan places of worship and destroyed them.

-Even though King Asa had a army over Five hundred thousand fighting men when Zerah the Cushite came to fight King Asa.
-King Asa called to the Lord his God and God struck down the Cushites before Asa and Judah.
+King Asa had an army of over five hundred thousand fighting men.
+However, when Zerah the Cushite came to fight King Asa, King Asa called to the Lord his God and God struck down the Cushites before Asa and Judah.

 Asa in Hebrew means: healer.